ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Guidance for Designated Experts

-When reviewing requests to extend a DAP registry, experts should ensure a document exists that defines the newly registered items and review the document to ensure it meets the criteria for extending DAP specified in {{extending-this-doc}}.
+When reviewing requests to extend a DAP registry, experts should ensure that a document exists that defines the newly registered items and review the document to ensure it meets the criteria for extending DAP specified in
+{{extending-this-doc}}.

 ## URN Sub-namespace for DAP (urn:ietf:params:ppm:dap) {#urn-space}